LukaszTlalka/TerminalMirror/Readme.md

 # Console Share

-Laravel based system that allows for easy console sharing over web using nothing but curl.
+Laravel based system that allows for easy console sharing over the web using nothing but curl.

 ### Operation Principle

-System requires 3 http servers running to operate:
+The system requires 3 HTTP servers running to operate:

 1) `php artisan serve`